lukovnikov/teafacto/README.md

 All blocks have an ```apply()``` method where the symbolic operations on its inputs are defined.

 ## How do I define a model?
-There are no dedicated models in TeaFacto.
+There is no explicit model concept in TeaFacto.
 Every block can be trained without wrapping it in a model object.
-So to declare a model, you simply need to define a new block.
+You can simply define and train a block (which can be reused).

 ## How do I train a block?
 Like this: